Uber / Lyft Accidents

 • Costs of increased insurance premiums

-If you or a loved one has been seriously injured in an Uber or Lyft accident in Las Vegas, please contact Gina Corena & Associates.
+If you or a loved one has been seriously injured in an Uber or Lyft accident in Las Vegas, please contact Gina Corena & Associates for a free consultation.
 She will make sure that your rights are protected and that your injuries, pain, and suffering are fully compensated for.
-And if necessary, Gina Corena will fight aggressively in court to ensure you receive the maximum compensation you deserve.
+Our expert legal team will fight aggressively in court to ensure you receive the maximum compensation you deserve.

 CALL US 24/7